History of nursing: Australia

 Australian nurses served in the war as part of the Australian General Hospital.
 Australia established two hospitals at Lemnos and Heliopolis Islands to support the Dardanelles campaign at Gallipoli.
 Nursing recruitment was sporadic, with some reserve nurses sent with the advance parties to set up the transport ship HMAS Gascoyne while others simply fronted to Barracks and were accepted, while still others were expected to pay for their passage in steerage.
 Australian nurses from this period became known as "grey ghosts" because of their drab uniforms with starched collar and cuffs.

 During the course of the war, Australian nurses were granted their own administration rather than working under medical officers.
 Australian Nurses hold the record for the maximum number of triage cases processed by a casualty station in a twenty-four-hour period during the battle of Passchendale.
 Their work routinely included administering ether during haemostatic surgery and managing and training medical assistants (orderlies).

 Some 560 Australian army nurses served in India during the war, where they had to overcome a debilitating climate, outbreaks of disease, insufficient numbers, overwork and hostile British Army officers.

+United States

+Preceding the United States' entrance into World War I, American nurses under the American Red Cross were working in Europe as early as 1915.
+The United States Army Nurse Corps, formed in 1901, was quite small before World War I, with only 403 active nurses, but volunteers greatly increased when the United States entered the war in 1917.
+Over 10,000 of the eventual 21,480 volunteer nurses in the Army Nurse Corps served in Europe.
+American Nurses wore uniforms for the first time in World War I, increasing their credibility and legitimizing their role in the war.

+American nurses in the Army Nurse Corps and American Red Cross staffed base hospitals across the United States and Europe, treating wounded soldiers and disease victims, especially victims of the Spanish flu.
+American nurses worked near the battlefield as essential members of surgical teams in casualty clearing stations.
+Three members of the Army Nurse Corps were injured as a result of enemy fire and many died from disease.